Romulo-Moraes/rclock/README.md

 cd ../../
 ```
 ## Setting up the Meson
 Once back to the Rclock root, we need to setup the Meson build system for compiling the repository.
-Use these commands to accomplish this task:
+Running these commands should accomplish this task:

 ```sh
 meson setup build
 cd build
 ```
 ## Compiling the source code
-After setting up the Meson, there are two options for compilation.
+After setting up the Meson, there are two possible ways to build the application.

 ### Compiling
 This option just compiles the project and creates the executable in the current directory.